 The Pálffys from the Red Stone Castle and Maria Theresa

-The exhibition of the Slovak National Museum – Red Stone Castle Museum about Pálffy family from Red Stone Castle and Maria Theresa is another in a series of exhibitions of SNM museums, which it presents in its residential building in Bratislava.
+The exhibition is another in a series of exhibitions of SNM museums, presented in its residential building in Bratislava

 As with previous exhibitions of specialized museums of the Slovak National Museum, it is still not a general profile presentation of the museum and its collections, but a thematically specific exhibition.